cessda/cessda.cvs.contentguide/management.md

 the CV will mean a lot of manual copying.
 You can access the deleted CV in the Editor.

-If the CV already has several versions and language variants, consult Service Owner to discuss whether the technical admin can change the short name.
+If the CV already has several versions and language variants, consult the Service Owner to discuss whether the technical admin can change the short name.
 It may or may not be possible.

 ### CV name (human-readable title of the CV)